-Do they really think making the planet covered in salt instead of snow will trick us into thinking it isn’t just a crappy version of Hoth?
+Do they really think making the planet covered in salt instead of snow will trick us into thinking it isn’t just a low-rent version of Hoth?
 Are the slightly curved feet of the walkers supposed to be enough to differentiate them from AT-ATs?
 Is DJ being a lowly prisoner instead of the leader of the city meant to convince us he’s not fulfilling the same purpose as Lando Calrissian?
 Is Luke’s hesitance to teach Rey such a big twist that we’re to applaud them for not reusing the Luke/Yoda dynamic?
 This is what I mean when I say the movie has contempt for its audience; we’re expected to buy that this is something completely new.

-Moreover, the repurposed scenes and storylines are all half-assed.
+Moreover, the repurposed scenes and storylines are all lazily executed.
 The Hoth battle has nothing inventive; the AT-ATs just sit there like lumps instead of attacking and forcing the Rebels to improvise as they try to fight them.
 The Bespin Cloud City stand-in is a casino/horse stable where nothing interesting happens, and DJ is a plot device as opposed to an actual character like Lando was.
 The love story isn’t between two people we care about but Finn and some random engineer who was shoehorned in so he would have someone kiss at the end.
 (Not that this romance is set up in any way; that would require writing, and it’s much easier to have things just happen.)
 The training sequence consists of Luke hitting Rey with a stick once, then going back to being grizzly and not wanting any more Jedi.
 The infiltration of the Empire ship (taken from A New Hope) is flat, with none of the excitement of Luke and Han disguised as Storm Troopers, and it’s over so fast it feels like an excuse to set up a fight between Finn and Captain Phasma (who turns out to be a whole lot of nothing).
 Instead of pursuing the heroes through space and across planets, the First Order just kind of sits there looking at them for the bulk of the film, and no tension whatsoever is mined from the impending doom we’re, I guess, supposed to feel.

 Even the shot recreations lack any power.
 For example, they replicate the Rebel looking at the approaching AT-AT Walkers through a pair of binoculars.
 This was an excellent moment from The Empire Strikes Back, dripping with dread and tension as the ragtag Rebel Alliance looked upon the behemoths that would bring about their destruction.
 All that same shot evokes in The Last Jedi is the bread and butter of these new movies: nostalgia.
 Instead of fearing the raw power of the Empire, we’re stuck with remembering this same moment from a much, much better movie.